-‘The Billboard Music Awards’ 2019: Everything You Need To Know
+The Billboard Music Awards 2019: Everything You Need To Know

 The Weeknd, My Dear Melancholy

-XXXTENTACION, 17
+XXXTentacion, 17

 TOP RAP ALBUM